AikidoSec/firewall-php/docs/laravel-forge.md

 You can get your token from the [Aikido Security Dashboard](https://help.aikido.dev/doc/creating-an-aikido-zen-firewall-token/doc6vRJNzC4u).

+> [!IMPORTANT]
+> Don't run `php artisan config:cache` as Aikido Zen will not be able to find the `AIKIDO_TOKEN`. `config:cache` will clear the environment variables that Aikido Zen uses to fetch configuration.

 2. In Forge go to "Recipes" and create a new recipe called "Install Aikido Firewall".

 3. Based on the running OS, use the [Manual install](../README.md#Manual-install) commands to configure the new recipe and select "root" as user.